patrickfrey/mewa/doc/intro.md

 The example program we will compile is the following:
 ```
 extern function printf void( string, double);
 // ...
-Variable argument list functions are beyond the scope of this tutorial
+Variable argument list functions are beyond the scope of this intro

 class Employee
 {